15 Tips To Teach Your Toddler To Talk: Improve Speech Development to Lessen Parent and Child Frustration

 #3.
 Make him ask for everything!
 You know what your child wants.
 You can read his body language, his facial expressions, and his tone.
 Go beyond knowing him and teach him by making him ask.

 #4.
 After a while, start stringing two-word phrases together to make sentences.

 #5.
 Make exaggerated mouth movements she can SEE.

 #6.
-When you are carrying her around and she gets squirmy, don’t just put her down.
+When you are carrying her around, and she gets squirmy, don’t just put her down.
 Make her ask for it.
 Say: “Say, Get. (pause for 2 seconds) Down.”
-Offer big praise when she makes any attempt to say two words, then let her down.
+Offer immense praise when she makes any attempt to say two words, then let her down.

 #7.
-When she wants her sippy cup of milk in the morning and she is reaching for the counter and grunting for you to hand it to her, say: “Say, “Cup. (pause for 2 seconds) Please.”
-Offer big praise when she asks and give her the cup.
+When she wants her sippy cup of milk in the morning, and she is reaching for the counter and grunting for you to hand it to her, say: “Say, “Cup. (pause for 2 seconds) Please.”
+Offer significant praise when she asks and give her the cup.

 #8.
-Do #6 and #7 – not 2 or 3 times throughout the day, but ALL DAY LONG.
-It takes very little extra effort on your part and the return on investment with your child’s speech is huge!
+Do #6 and #7 – not 2 or 3 times throughout the day, but all day long.
+It takes minimal extra effort on your part and the return on investment with your child’s speech is huge.